one-more/micro-frontends-starter/README.md

-# micro-frontends started configured to use multiple frameworks
+# micro-frontends starter configured to use multiple frameworks

 extend skeleton `Component` class with one that renders content with particular framework
 ````es6